sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 You may be surprised to see that we've placed the `<input>` controls inside the `<label>` elements.
 Although it looks a little unusual, that's almost always the best approach.
 When we do that, the browser interprets clicks on the label as clicks on the control, whereas if we separate the labels from the controls, it forces the user to click on the tiny checkbox itself to have any effect.

 On our web page we'd like to place the controls on the right side of the chart.
 We can do that by creating a containing `<div>` and making the chart and the controls float (left) within it.
 While we're experimenting with the layout, it's easiest to simply add the styling directly in the <span class="smcp">HTML</span> markup.
-In a production implementation you might want to define the styles in an external style sheet.
+In a production implementation you might want to define the styles in an external stylesheet.

 ``` {.html .numberLines}